 For more information on ISA transfers, please visit here.

-Please be aware it can take up to 30 days to receive your funds from when we receive your request to transfer funds.
+It can take up to 30 days for your money to reach us, once we receive your request to transfer in money from another provider.

 For more information on ISA transfers, please visit here.